PaloAltoNetworks/prisma-cloud-docs/api/descriptions/serverless/get.md

 Retrieves all scan reports for the serverless functions which Prisma Cloud has been configured to scan.

+> _**Note:**_ The API rate limit for this endpoint is 30 requests per minute.
+You'll see an HTTP error response 429 if the limit exceeds.

 This endpoint maps to **Monitor > Vulnerabilities > Functions > Scanned functions** in the Console UI.

 ### cURL Request